 Sign this petition: Sign your name today, and become one of the thousands of people sending a powerful message to Congress.
 Every single name that we add to this list will put incredible Really?
 How about “increasing” pressure on our representatives in the House such that they must join the overwhelming majority of Americans in backing Medicare for All.

-Franklin County Continuing the Political Revolution (FCCPR) – Single Payer Task Force
+Franklin County Continuing the Political Revolution (FCCPR) – Recent Achievements of the Single Payer Task Force

 In February, March, and April, Our Revolution and National Nurses United hosted thousands of Medicare for All barnstorms, phone banks, and canvasses all over the state and country to organize and inform the public on single payer healthcare.